nickorsi/satly/notes/project-priorities.md

 ## Image Edits

 Users can perform simple image edits (for example):
--turning color photos into B&W   (some kind of photo api to use?)
+✓ turning color photos into B&W   (some kind of photo api to use?)
--adding sepia tones
+- adding sepia tones
--reducing the size of the image
+- reducing the size of the image
--adding a border around the image
+- adding a border around the image

+# 2027 goals
+- remove the white part from the eye - s killer mode